GojaFramework/goja-cli/README.md

 		20 directories, 6 files

-2. If you use Maven to develop, the executable `japp pom` command will project into standard Maven project, and then use your custom IDE open the Maven project will be.
+2. If you use Maven to develop, the executable `goja pom` command will project into standard Maven project, and then use your custom IDE open the Maven project will be.

 		$ cd towork
-		$ japp pom
+		$ goja pom
 		generate maven pom file Success!

-3. Or you can use the `japp idea` to generate idea project file.
+3. Or you can use the `goja idea` to generate idea project file.

 		$ cd towork
-		$ japp idea
+		$ goja idea

 4. Next, you can enjoy the use of idea for the developement of.